stavroskasidis/stavroskasidis.github.io/_posts/2017-05-06-designing-a-flexible-fluent-api-part1.md

 *"The end user must be able to customize the layout of a CRUD view; e.g. change the order of the fields, hide them, change their captions or size etc"*

-The solution we went for is creating a custom view engine for ASP MVC, so that the developers will describe views by code (not razor).
+The solution I went for is creating a custom view engine for ASP MVC, so that the developers will describe views by code (not razor).
 The view is created as a tree of component objects that get's rendered as html.
 The end users are provided with a designer that allows them to modify and save the component tree, thus achieving customization.

 I won't go into more details about the view engine since it is not the focus of this post, so lets get to the "fluent API" part.